openstack/training-guides/doc/upstream-training/source/slides/workflow-using-sandbox.rst

 Commit log message
 ==================

-- (Checking log message before uploading is always a nice idea.)
+- (Checking the log message before uploading is a best practice.)

 .. code-block:: console